RobustBench/robustbench/README.md

 ```

 - **Model checkpoint**: `model_zoo/models.py`: And also add your model entry in `model_dicts` which should also contain
-the *Google Drive ID* with your pytorch model so that it can be downloaded automatically:
+the *Google Drive ID* with your pytorch model so that it can be downloaded automatically from Google Drive:
 ```
     ('Rice2020Overfitting', {
         'model': Rice2020OverfittingNet(34, 20),